himashi92/Co-Manifold/README.md

 ## Abstract

-We investigate jointly learning hyperbolic and Euclidean space representations and match the consistency for semi-supervised medical image segmentation.
-We argue that for complex medical volumetric data, hyperbolic spaces are better suited to model data inductive biases.
-We propose an approach incorporating the two geometries to co-train an encoder-decoder model with a Hyperbolic probabilistic latent space and a separate encoder-decoder model with a Euclidean probabilistic latent space with complementary representations, thereby bridging the gap of co-training across manifolds (Co-Manifold learning) in a principled manner.
-To capture complementary information and hierarchical relationships, we propose a latent space embedding loss based on cosine similarity, which acts as a disagreement loss across manifolds.
-Further, we incorporate adversarial learning to enhance segmentation performance, and by doing so, we propose dual uncertainty-aware loss to enhance the learning of confident regions from one another.
-Our proposed method achieves competitive results on multiple benchmarks for semi-supervised medical image segmentation on medical scans.
+In this study, we investigate jointly learning Hyperbolic and Euclidean space representations and match the consistency for semi-supervised medical image segmentation.
+We argue that for complex medical volumetric data, hyperbolic spaces are beneficial to model data inductive biases.
+We propose an approach incorporating the two geometries to co-train a variational encoder-decoder model with a Hyperbolic probabilistic latent space and a separate variational encoder-decoder model with a Euclidean probabilistic latent space with complementary representations, thereby bridging the gap of co-training across manifolds (Co-Manifold learning) in a principled manner.
+To capture complementary information and hierarchical relationships, we propose a latent space embedding loss aimed at maximizing disagreement between embeddings across manifolds.
+Additionally, we employ adversarial learning to enhance segmentation performance by guiding the network in hyperbolic latent space using confident regions identified by the network in Euclidean space.
+Conversely, the network in Euclidean space is informed by hyperbolic uncertainty, creating a dual uncertainty-aware framework that enables the two spaces to collaboratively learn confident regions from each other.
+Our proposed method achieves competitive results on two benchmarks for semi-supervised medical image segmentation on medical scans.

 ## Link to full paper:
 To be Added